radian-software/tidier/README.md

 ## Usage

 This is a standard Python app.
-[Install the dependencies][pipenv] in `Pipfile.lock`, then run `tidier.py`.
+[Install the dependencies][poetry] in `poetry.lock`, then run `tidier.py`.
 You will probably want to do this in a [cron job][cron] or something similar.
 I would recommend creating a free [Railway] app.
 Then you can set Tidier's environment variables (see below) as variables.

 ## Configuration